Powerful. intuitive. engaging.

 3

-DJ Colin
+DJ Michael

 Frequently hosting events and creating content, he acts as DJ.
 Struggling to extract new music from his library and avoid stale tracks is a big pain point.